MicrosoftDocs/sql-docs/docs/relational-databases/sql-server-transaction-locking-and-row-versioning-guide.md

 #### Space used in large objects

-The [!INCLUDE [ssDEnoversion](../includes/ssdenoversion-md.md)] supports six data types that can hold large strings up to 2 gigabytes (GB) in length: `nvarchar(max)`, `varchar(max)`, `varbinary(max)`, `ntext`, `text`, and `image`.
+The [!INCLUDE [ssDEnoversion](../includes/ssdenoversion-md.md)] supports several data types that can hold large strings up to 2 gigabytes (GB) in length, such as: `nvarchar(max)`, `varchar(max)`, `varbinary(max)`, `ntext`, `text`, and `image`.
 Large strings stored using these data types are stored in a series of data fragments that are linked to the data row.
 Row versioning information is stored in each fragment used to store these large strings.
-Data fragments are a collection of pages dedicated to large objects in a table.
+Data fragments are stored in a set of pages dedicated to large objects in a table.

 As new large values are added to a database, they are allocated using a maximum of 8040 bytes of data per fragment.
 Earlier versions of the [!INCLUDE [ssDEnoversion](../includes/ssdenoversion-md.md)] stored up to 8080 bytes of `ntext`, `text`, or `image` data per fragment.